 NADPE offers an OEM Parts Exchange platform that allows dealerships to trade, dollar for dollar, their idle and obsolete parts with other dealerships at their cost.
 The exchange platform allows dealers to trade their idle parts inventory in bulk, with other dealerships where those parts are active parts.
 We cross-match the two dealerships, so there is a near equal exchange in parts value.

 What’s your standard ‘elevator pitch’ for your company?

-Dealerships only have a few ways of disposing of obsolete or idle parts: sell them for scrap, pay to have them hauled away, or try to sell them on eBay or Craigslist, which is time consuming and rarely works.
-We are a professional technical management team with years of experience across many industries, including parts management and finance, who offer a trading platform for parts.
+Dealerships only have a few ways of disposing of obsolete or idle parts: sell them for scrap, pay to have them hauled away, or try to sell them on eBay or Craigslist, which is time-consuming and rarely works.
+We are a professional technical management team with years of experience across many industries, including parts management and finance, that offers a trading platform for parts.
 NADPE operates a private marketplace for dealerships in the U.S. and Canada where they can bulk trade, buy and sell obsolete or idle parts with other dealerships.

 This is the most cost-effective solution for dealerships since by trading parts their only costs are for freight and our fee.
 Dealers upload lists of parts they want to dispose of and lists of parts they want to acquire, and our matching engine pairs dealers according to a set of transaction rules.
 Dealers then execute the transactions between themselves, arranging shipping and payment.

 Can you tell us briefly about your parts industry experience?

 I have spent my entire professional career in the automobile parts and service business.
 Starting in the parts department, I worked my way up to Director of Fixed Operations for a multi-location dealership corporation managing both the parts and service departments.

 I have managed multiple departments and staff in multiple locations.